LBertelson29/biol217/Day_6.md

 ## `Question`
 ### How do the MAGs compare in size and number of contigs to the full genome?

-The number and size of MAGs differ in compare to the full genome trough all bins.
+-The size of MAGs differ in compare to the full genome trough all bins.
+The size of the MAGs are smaller than the full Methano_mflavenscens genome.
-The number of contigs in Methano_Mflavescens is 1, as for the bins the number differ from 164 to 334.
+-The number of contigs is much higher in the MAG bins (164 to 334), since the full genome only cosists of 1 contig.
-The total length for Methano_Mflavescens is 3,283,688, in the bins the total length is between 1,336,430 and 2,637,263.
+-The longest contigs vary between 14 kb and 65 kb, compared to 3.28 mb of the full genome of Methano_mflavenscens.
+-Single copy core genes (HMM) differ from 43 to 80. the complete genome contains 72.

 ### Based on the contig numbers, sizes and number of marker genes (HMM hits), which two MAGs are the best: